 - Self-Adjustment – The ability to mathematically directionally adjust a model in order to get closer and closer to the desired outcome.
 This is done through a process called error minimization, a learning process which gets on target through adjusting a model over many random points of reference.

-Reinforcement learning is derived from century old research in psychology, where learning is the process of mapping situations to actions in order to maximize a certain reward or minimize a certain punishment.
-Similar to a rat learning to find the right path in a maze, the learner is not told which action to take, but instead must discover which actions yield the highest reward through trial and error.
+Reinforcement learning (RL) is derived from century old research in psychology, where learning is the process of mapping situations to actions in order to maximize a certain reward or minimize a certain punishment.
+Similar to a mouse learning to find the right path in a maze, the learner is not told which action to take, but instead must discover which actions yield the highest reward through trial and error.